secureblue/secureblue.github.io/content/CONTRIBUTING.md

 One of the nice things about the image model is that we can generate an entire OS image for every change we want to commit, so this makes testing way easier than in the past.
 You can rebase to it, see if it works, and then move back.
 This also means we can increase the amount of testers!

 We strive towards a model where proposed changes are more thoroughly reviewed and tested by the community.
 So here's how to do it.
-If you see a pull request that is opened up on an image you're following you can leave a review on how it's working for you.
+If you see a pull request that is opened up on an image you're following, you can leave a review on how it's working for you.

-## Building your images with Github Actions (recommended)
+## Building your images with GitHub Actions (recommended)

 Start from your own fork with a branch for the pull request/feature you want to develop.
 Follow the instructions [here](https://blue-build.org/how-to/cosign/) to add your own keys to verify your own custom image.
-From there it's recommended you go to .github/workflows/build.yml and comment out all of the image variants except the ones you use/intend to test.
+From there, it's recommended you go to .github/workflows/build.yml and comment out all of the image variants except the ones you use/intend to test.
 This drastically speeds up your workflow runtime.
 Then just go to actions > build-secureblue and select run workflow, making sure you select the branch you just set up.

 Once it's done building, go to your VM running Fedora Atomic and rebase to your newly built image.
 This is a string that starts with 'rpm-ostree rebase ostree-unverified-registry:ghcr.io/', followed by the repo and package name.
 This can be found by checking the "packages" section in the sidebar of your fork.
 Take the docker pull command and copy the repo and package reference.
 Then, append the tag, which is in the format `br-{branchName}-{fedoraVersion}`.
 Your command should look like this: